siddhi-io/www/en/docs/docs/query-guide.md

 **Purpose**

 Order By helps to sort the events in the query output chunks.
-Order By will only be effective when query outputs a lot of events together such as in batch windows then for sliding windows where events are emitted one at a time.
+Order By will only be effective when query outputs a lot of events together such as in batch windows than for sliding windows where events are emitted one at a time.

 **Syntax**